Set Yourself Up for Success

 Get in Better Shape

 Another popular and equally difficult resolution is getting more fit.
 Marshall Weber, a certified personal trainer at Jack City Fitness in Boise, Idaho, suggests that hiring a personal trainer can net better results than attempting to get fit on your own.
 “The problem a lot of people face when trying to get in a workout routine is that they are uncertain of what they should be doing or are not sure if they are doing a certain skill or move correctly,” he said.
-“When you don’t feel confident doing a task you’ve set out to do, regardless of if it’s at the gym or elsewhere, your desire to get it done is low which results in a poor performance or failure to even complete it.”
+“When you don’t feel confident doing a task you’ve set out to do, regardless of if it’s at the gym or elsewhere, your desire to get it done is low which results in poor performance or failure to even complete it.”
 A trainer can also hold you accountable, so you’re less likely to quit.

 Save More, Pay Down Debt, Spend Less

-A recent study by Fidelity found that nearly four in 10 (38 percent) respondents reported feeling stressed about finances.
+A study by Fidelity found that nearly four in 10 (38 percent) respondents reported feeling stressed about finances.
 To help avoid financial stress and make strides towards your financial goals for the year, Roshni Chowdhry, senior manager of innovation and product development at SafetyNet, an insurance program that provides money to workers who lose their income, recommends looking back at last year’s spending.
 She said, “The goal: see what spending you could’ve done without.
 Take time to add those unnecessary monthly expenses you find from last year and make that number your savings goal for each month of the coming year.
 You can even create a calendar to hold yourself accountable, comparing this January’s savings, for example, to last January’s.”

 You know you need to save, but how much?
 Marshay Clarke, a CFP at online financial advisor service, Betterment, recommends aiming for 10% of your gross income and automating the process.
 “People should make saving money as easy as possible”, she said.
 “Establish an auto-deposit that goes directly into your investment account or a direct deposit that goes from your paycheck to savings.
 This will eventually make saving habitual.”